 The county's High Injury Network (HIN), which identifies streets with the highest incidences of serious and fatal collisions, includes State maintained roadways such as University Boulevard, as shown in Figure 70.
 The University Boulevard segment between Georgia Avenue (MD 97) and Colesville Road (U.S. 29), is included in the top five State maintained roadways in the HIN.
 In 2022, approximately 61% of the county's fatal crashes were on State maintained roadways, such as University Boulevard, with the remaining crashes on county and municipal roadways.
-Between 2015 and late 2024, motor vehicle crashes on University Boulevard in the Plan area resulted in 49 severe injuries and four fatalities, as shown in Figure 71.
+Between 2015 and late-2024, motor vehicle crashes on University Boulevard in the Plan area resulted in 49-51 severe injuries and four-five fatalities, as shown in Figure 71.
+Four (4) of these fatal crashes (80%) and 38 of these severe injury crashes (75%) occurred on University Boulevard itself on the 3.4-mile segment between Amherst Avenue and East Indian Spring Drive.